+Program Duration

-Program Duration Math's Courses run in Math's Courses run in conjunction with the University Calendar, however during the Summer Session the course is condensed.
-Please contact the Continuing Educ ation Department for further details.
+Math's Courses run in conjunction with the University Calendar, however during the Summer Session the course is condensed.
+Please contact the Continuing Education Department for further details.

 MTH 010 9 hours per week Over 6 Weeks

-MTH 011 3 hours per week Over full Semester MTH 012 3 hours per week Over full Semester
+MTH 011 3 hours per week Over full Semester

+MTH 012 3 hours per week Over full Semester

-(Students who pass MTH 010 will proceed to MTH 011 or MTH 012 over the second half of the Semester (6 hours per week) Visit the Non- Credit Course Fee Section for current prices
+(Students who pass MTH 010 will proceed to MTH 011 or MTH 012 over the second half of the Semester (6 hours per week)

+Visit the Non- Credit Course Fee Section for current prices